EdinsonRequena/simple-port-scanner/README.md

 Socket
 ```

-### How to use it
+### How to use it>:

-before running the script, specify the hostname
+Before running the script, specify the hostname.

 ![alt text](https://raw.githubusercontent.com/EdinsonRequena/simple-port-scanner/master/scanner1.png)

-then choose the ports to scan
+Then choose the ports to scan.

 ![alt text](https://raw.githubusercontent.com/EdinsonRequena/simple-port-scanner/master/scanner2.png)

 The script will scan the ports that you specified.
-If there is an open port, the script will notify you
+If there is an open port, the script will notify you.

 ![alt text](https://raw.githubusercontent.com/EdinsonRequena/simple-port-scanner/master/scanner3.png)